Shashwat-Nautiyal/rootstock-academy-dev-course/README.md

    npx hardhat test
    ```

 You should see tests running (they will fail initially - that's expected!).
+Take in account each module has different exercises and tests, and ways to run the tests.

 ## How to Submit Your Work